Angelo Herndon: Later life

 In 1954, Jet magazine reported that Herndon, now working as a real estate broker named "Gene Braxton," had been arrested in Chicago on charges of real estate fraud.
 He was said to have accepted $25,000 from five separate clients for the same building.
 Although Braxton denied being Herndon, his sister-in-law admitted that they were the same person.

+On June 8, 1969, Herndon spoke at a cultural tribute to the late Davis, whose autobiographical notes had just been published posthumously.
+Expressing gratitude for Davis and the ILD, Herndon compared his struggle to that faced by the activists of the 1960s, stating: "You've got to fight, black and white together.
+This is the greatest monument you can erect to Ben Davis.
+You've got to tell them what Ben Davis did."